Codium-ai/devlabs/intellij-projects/tdd/price-calculator/README.md

 ## Getting Started
 - git clone or download this repository.
-- IntelliJ IDEA Community Edition, which can be downloaded from [here](https://www.jetbrains.com/idea/download/)
+- IntelliJ IDEA Community Edition, which can be downloaded from [here](https://www.jetbrains.com/idea/download/).
-  - Follow Jetbrains install instructions.
+  - Follow Jetbrains install instructions specific to your OS.
-- Follow the instructions in `lib/CLASSPATH.md`
+- Follow the instructions in [lib/CLASSPATH.md](lib/CLASSPATH.md)

 ### Prerequisites

-- Basic computer skills
+- Basic computer skills.

 ### Project Structure
 ```